-5. Promote long-range strategic research space planning that cuts across unit and college boundaries with reviews to occur at 3-year intervals.
-It is expected that research space allocations within academic units will be evaluated on an annual basis as part of regular review procedures.
-As one potential outcome of the review, changes in research space assignments should also be forwarded to FPSM for updating the university space inventory database.
+6. Promote long-range strategic research space planning that cuts across unit and college boundaries with reviews to occur at 3-year intervals.
+It is expected that research space allocations within academic units will be evaluated on an annual basis as part of regular review procedures, by evaluating ongoing space requirements for funded faculty based on grants awarded (direct cost/ft2) and number of personnel budgeted for and required to execute the project.
+As one potential outcome of the review, changes in research space assignments should also be forwarded to DCS for updating the university space inventory database.

-6. Provide for space allocation committees that recognize the updated role of cross-collegiate deliberations in implementing policies and research space allocation criteria noted below.
+7. Provide for space allocation committees that recognize the updated role of cross-collegiate deliberations in implementing policies and research space allocation criteria noted below.
 A set of research space allocation committees may be appointed both within and among the colleges/units.
 Within-college committees may include representatives from each of the department/program within a college/unit, and be appointed by the dean/unit director.

-Cross-college committee(s) may be established to recommend research space allocation across a group of facilities that are shared by multiple colleges.
+Cross-college committee(s) may be established to recommend research space allocation across a group of facilities that are shared by multiple colleges, including pillars or centers.
 Other cross-college committees may be established to oversee other groups of facilities.
-Cross-college committees should have a representative from each college that shares research space in the designated group of facilities, to be appointed by the relevant deans.
-The across-college committee(s) should include a representative from the Vice President for Research, and a representative from the Provost’s Office: Facilities Planning and Space Management.
+Cross-college committees should have a representative from each college that shares research space in the designated group of facilities, to be appointed by Deans.
+The across-college committee(s) should include a representative from the Vice President for Research, and a representative from the Provost’s Office and from DCS.
 Representatives should understand and be capable of representing the particular and specific unit and college research space needs, and be able to develop and assess unit-specific productivity criteria.

-7. In addition to the standing committees noted above, ad hoc committees also may be established in cases that require special attention to focused research space issues.
+8. In addition to the standing committees noted above, ad hoc committees also may be established in cases that require special attention to focused research space issues.